 What is the meaning of the dress design?

-As an interesting fact, this same bill model (Bs.F 100) that was used to make the dress was taken out of circulation by the government in December 2017 to give path to two new banknotes with the Bolivar' face, one was the Bs.F 20,000 and another the Bs.F 100,000 making the phenomenon of hyperinflation in Venezuela unseen.
+An interesting fact: The (Bs.F 100) bills used to make this piece were taken out of circulation by the government in December 2017.
+The Central Bank of Venezuela printed two new paper-notes with Bolivar's face - one was the Bs.F 20,000 and the other the Bs.F 100,000.
+In this way, it is easier to hide the phenomenon of hyperinflation in Venezuela.

 Where has the money dress been displayed?

 At the Anglia Ruskin University (ARU) during the Global Week